Pint rights: How to make sure you get the pint you paid for

 That sounds more like it.

-So here, in a nutshell, are your pint rights in practice:
+So here, at a glance, are your pint rights:

 - You're entitled to a pint filled to the brim, or the line if your glass has one.